2023 Limited Release: Gooseneck Barnacles

 Interestingly enough, Goodrich knows a lot of people breaking ground in Alaska’s food scene, but she didn't know O'Brien until Scaletta called to tell her about the Gooseneck project.
 The best, most “Alaskan” part of this is that O'Brien lived just down the road from her, and although they had never met, they had probably spent more days than they realized exploring the same beaches and coastlines at exactly the same time.

 So one early morning, the two of them set off, O’Brien with his harvest gear and Goodrich with her camera, ready to capture the story in a way that would visually bring new life to our traditional golden tins, with images of the harvest grounds wrapped around them.

 And now, Wildfish’s Gooseneck Barnacles in Brine is ready for you to admire, taste and enjoy.
 It’s the result of a trifecta of forager, canner, and storyteller, collaborating to expand the culinary curiosities inside Wildfish’s pantry.

-Stay tuned for Part 2 of our story, where you’ll learn more about O’Brien’s day on the harvest grounds.
+Be sure to read on to part II of our story, A Day In The Life: Harvesting Gooseneck Barnacles, where you’ll learn more about O’Brien’s day on the harvest grounds.
 All of the featured photos in Part I of this story are courtesy of Bethany Goodrich.
 View Bethany's work on her website and be sure to follow along @bethanygoodrich